GerritCodeReview/aws-gerrit/Configuration.md

   `10.0.0.0/24` by default.
 * LOAD_BALANCER_SCHEME: Optional.
 The Load Balancer scheme type. `internet-facing` by default.
   Allowed values: internal, internet-facing
+* `GERRIT_VOLUME_ID` : Optional.
+Id of an extisting EBS volume.
+If empty new volume for Gerrit data will be created
+* `GERRIT_VOLUME_SNAPSHOT_ID` : Optional.
+Ignored if GERRIT_VOLUME_ID is not empty.
+Id of the EBS volume snapshot used to create new EBS volume for Gerrit data.

 #### CloudWatch Monitoring